sachinpatel16/Barter_backend/MerchantDeal.md

 - **Points are deducted upfront** when deal is created (not when completed)
 - **Points are locked** in the deal until completion or expiry
 - **No double deduction** - points only move once (from creator to requester)
+- **No additional deduction on completion** - points just transfer from locked state
 - **Atomic transfers** - either both wallets update or neither
 - **Complete audit trail** - every transaction is tracked
 - **Automatic notifications** - all parties are informed of status changes